Myna AI

 Testing in the Real World

-We piloted the redesigned experience with 10 restaurants in 2-week cohorts.
+Piloted with 10 restaurants across 2-week cohorts.

-We piloted the redesigned experience with 10 restaurants in 2-week cohorts.
+Piloted with 10 restaurants across 2-week cohorts.

 What worked:

-Owners completed weekly tasks within 1-2 days.
+Owners completed weekly tasks within 1–2 days.
+Guided chat felt natural and supportive.
+The experience felt focused, not overwhelming.

-What surfaced
+What surfaced:

 Free-form chat sounds powerful.
-But in early adoption, inconsistent AI behavior and unclear outcomes broke trust quickly.
+During early adoption, it broke trust.

 Free-form chat sounds powerful.
-But in early adoption, inconsistent AI behavior and unclear outcomes broke trust quickly.
+During early adoption, it broke trust.

 Before: users type anything → AI response quality varies

-How We Measured Trust and Execution
+How We Measured Success

-Success was defined by completed work, not interaction speed.
+Completed work, not interaction speed.

-Success was defined by completed work, not interaction speed.
+Completed work, not interaction speed.

 +65%